NikolyCover/NikolyCover/README.md

 ### Hi there 👋

+# I'm a frontend developer and designer who loves to deliver the best of both 🌎.
+I'm also a computer science studing and trainne at tech 💻.

+The projects that I have here represents some of my personal ideas and my college studies.

+I Hope you enjoy!! 😺

 <!--
 **NikolyCover/NikolyCover** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.